PanicStation.org

 • Do not take more pills right now.

-• If you can cough strongly and breathe, do not let anyone do abdominal thrusts—keep coughing and stay upright.
-If you cannot breathe/speak, treat it as choking and call 911.
+• Do not let anyone do abdominal thrusts if you can breathe, speak, and cough strongly; keep coughing and stay upright.
+If you cannot breathe, speak, or cough effectively, treat it as choking and call 911.

 What to do now

-2. Watch for airway danger (911).
-If you develop trouble breathing, noisy breathing, inability to speak normally, or bluish/gray lips: call 911.
+2. Check for airway danger.
+If you develop trouble breathing, noisy breathing, cannot speak, weak or no coughing, or blue, gray, or very pale lips or skin, call 911.

-6. Go to the ER immediately if you have chest/neck pain, severe pain when swallowing, repeated vomiting/retching, blood, fever, or you feel faint/weak.
+6. Go to the emergency department immediately if you have chest or neck pain, severe pain when swallowing, repeated vomiting or retching, blood in saliva or vomit, fever, faintness, or weakness.

 What can wait

-• You do not need to figure out the exact cause right now.
+• You do not need to work out the exact cause right now.

-• You do not need to keep trying different foods/drinks.
+• You do not need to try different foods, bread, rice, pills, or large drinks.

 Important reassurance